gatsbyjs/gatsby/docs/blog/2018-10-10-unbundling-of-the-cms/index.md

 When compared with purpose-built CMSs like Shopify for e-commerce or Wordpress for blogging, enterprise CMS applications like Sitecore, Evoq or Adobe Experience Manager (AEM) provide generic content modules.

-The enterprise CMS core development experience experiences are based in C#, ASP.NET, and J2EE -- languages a decade out of date for frontend development.
+The enterprise CMS core development experience experiences are based in C#, ASP.NET, and J2EE -- languages and frameworks a decade out of date for frontend development.
 Add-ons are expensive and are difficult-to-use compared to pure-play alternatives.

 Best-of-breed products have emerged to provide top-notch alternatives in each of these areas, but have been difficult to integrate.